 Isaiah 62:4 goes on to say, ‘Thou shalt no more be termed Forsaken; neither shall thy land any more be termed Desolate: But thou shalt be called Hephzibah, and thy land Beulah: for the Lord delighteth in thee’ (KJV).

-We have been told that some of the greatest human needs are to feel that we belong and that we are accepted.
+Some of the greatest human needs are to feel that we belong and that we are accepted.
 We tend to go where we feel welcomed.
-So for us to be accepted as God’s children means that He wants us to come to Him.
+God wants to welcome us into His presence.
+He wants us to embrace our identity as HIs children.
+He wants us to come to Him, so that He can transform our lives.

 In this world there are many decisions we have to make, yet often times we may have little information or even awareness about the things that can affect our decisions.
 So knowing that God calls us His children reassures us that He is interested in all the affairs of our lives.